This post was originally produced for Forbes.

 Orb Energy is a leading provider of solar energy solutions in India.
 We sell, install, and service solar systems for electricity and hot water, and we are vertically integrated with our own R&D and manufacturing plant in India.
 We have 140 branches in 8 states of India, of which about 50% are franchised.
 We have also recently entered Kenya with a new subsidiary there.

 More about the SAP Social Entrepreneur Fellowship in collaboration with Acumen:

 Acumen and SAP, global business software leader, have collaborated to create the SAP Social Entrepreneur Fellowship to accelerate the growth of social enterprises serving the poor in East Africa and India.
 Leveraging Acumen’s 14 years of investing in early-stage social enterprises and SAP’s global business and innovation expertise, this unique collaboration will bring together emerging and established CEOs committed to building sustainable, socially driven businesses, creating a more inclusive global economy, and expanding opportunities for the poor to lead lives of dignity and possibility.

-On Thursday, August 20, 2015 at 5:00 Eastern, Jack and Kip will join me for a live discussion about the program and the data they use to track their impact.
+On Thursday, September 3, 2015 at 4:00 Eastern, Durocher, Fahringer and Zagey will join me here for a live discussion about TOSA and their plans to create a program that will truly change lives.
 Tune in here then to watch the interview live.
 Post questions in the comments below or tweet questions before the interview to @devindthorpe.